dvbuntu/compute/_posts/2099-01-01-motivation.md

 The bosslady dumps a pile of papers on your desk and demands that you fiture out what's up with the (quarterly sales numbers, vehicle crash statistics, material stress values, or any data analysis).
 What do you do?

 Maybe you like spreadsheets.
-THey're ok for basic things, but if you've ever found yourself wondering how to do a `for` loop in a spreadsheet, you're doing it wrong.
+They're ok for basic things, but if you've ever found yourself wondering how to do a `for` loop in a spreadsheet, you're doing it wrong.

 ![awful spreadsheet](horrible_spreadsheet)